onesuper/HuggingFace-Datasets-Text-Quality-Analysis/README.md

 ## Todos

-[ ] Introduce more dimensions to evaluate the dataset quality [ ] Optimize the deduplication example using parallel computing technique [ ] More robust junk data detecting
+- [ ] Introduce more dimensions to evaluate the dataset quality
+- [ ] Optimize the deduplication example using parallel computing technique
+- [ ] More robust junk data detecting
-[ ] Use a classifier to evaluate the quality of data
+- [ ] Use a classifier to evaluate the quality of data
-[ ] Test the code with larger dataset in a cluster environment [ ] More data frame manipulation backend: e.g. Dask
+- [ ] Test the code with larger dataset in a cluster environment
-# HuggingFace-Datasets-Text-Quality-Analysis
+- [ ] More data frame manipulation backend: e.g. Dask